Rxraw/IoT-Based-Wireless-Sensor-Network-for-Flood-Monitoring/README.md

 ## Tips when using BLYNK

-- Change ID,NAME and TOKEN to your actual BLYNK project.
+- [Change ID,NAME and TOKEN to your actual BLYNK project]

 - #define BLYNK_TEMPLATE_ID "ID"
 - #define BLYNK_TEMPLATE_NAME "Name"